seL4/docs/FrequentlyAskedQuestions.rst

 === Does seL4 support multicore? ===
 On x86, seL4 can be configured to support multiple CPUs.
 Current multicore support is through a multikernel configuration where each booted CPU is given a portion of available memory.
 Cores can then communicate via limited shared memory and kernel supported IPIs.
 This configuration is highly experimental at the moment.

+A principled, high-performance multicore version is under active development, please refer to the [[https://sel4.systems/Info/Roadmap/|roadmap]] for anticipated release dates.

 === Can I run seL4 on an MMU-less microcontroller? === Using seL4 without a full memory-management unit (MMU) makes little sense, as its resource management is fundamentally based on virtual memory.
 For lower-end processors that only have a memory-protection unit (MPU) or no memory protection at all, you should look at NICTA's [[http://ssrg.nicta.com.au/projects/TS/echronos/|eChronos real-time operating system]] (RTOS), which is designed for such processors and is also undergoing formal verification.